aztecrex/haskell-aws-lambda/README.md

 Then, from the main directory, add the python handler with `zip -g hslambda lambda_function.py` .

 Push `hslambda.zip` up to your Lambda function.
-You'll get green on test but no output from the Haskell code

-## Not sure if it's calling the Haskell code

-I get green and the funciton seems to succeed but I don't get any output to the logs.
-I might have to flush.
-I'm going to try to do some parameters and return values next to see what's up.